greentechdev/source/content/_index.md

 Draft: false
 ---

-TBD Greentechdev is a initiative by the Swedish Environmental Protection Agency to provide easy to use open data in the environmental domain.
-Here are the APIs and prepackaged data files we have made available so far.
-If you feel something is missing - please [contact]({{< ref "support.md" >}}) us to let us know!
+GreenTechDev is an explorative test platform for usability tests created by the Swedish Environmental Protection Agency.
+The purpose is to develop easy-to-use open data in the environmental domain.
+Following are the API:s and prepackaged data files that are made available in this test.
+Don’t hesitate to [contact]({{< ref "support.md" >}}) us, for things missing, suggestions and alterations!